 ISL prepared a desktop EIA for the Plan area in July 2017.
 The EIA includes a description of the biophysical features of the Plan area (excluding the Legacy Park subdivision), results of a site reconnaissance visit conducted on July 6, 2017, potential impacts, and recommendations for mitigation.
-The site reconnaissance identified an abundance of dead trees that have high habitat value to wildlife within the upland native forest stand located in SW5-53-27-4, six wetland features including one wetland complex, as shown on Figure 2.
+The site reconnaissance identified an abundance of dead trees that have high habitat value to wildlife within the upland native forest stand located in SW5-53-27-4, six wetland features including one wetland complex, as shown on Figure 2, and soil berms located in the north and east portion of the Plan area that do not occur before 2002.
+None of the wetlands meet the requirements to be Crown claimable based on the Guide for Assessing Permanence of Wetland Basins (Alberta Environment and Parks 2004).
+The EIA provides best management practices to protect soil, groundwater, surface water, wetlands, native vegetation, and wildlife habitat.